google/nsjail/README.md

 	Don't use CLONE_NEWUTS
  --enable_clone_newcgroup
 	Use CLONE_NEWCGROUP
- --bindmount_ro|-R VALUE
+ --uid_mapping|-U VALUE
+	Add a custom uid mapping of the form inside_uid:outside_uid:count.
+Setting this requires newuidmap to be present --gid_mapping|-G VALUE
+	Add a custom gid mapping of the form inside_gid:outside_gid:count.
+Setting this requires newuidmap to be present --bindmount_ro|-R VALUE
 	List of mountpoints to be mounted --bind (ro) inside the container.
 Can be specified multiple times.
 Supports 'source' syntax, or 'source:dest'
  --bindmount|-B VALUE